thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+06/15/21 Daily data (under the /dailies/ folder) has been added for 6/14 and 6/13, note that some tweets will bleed into the following day due to different timezones captured.

-06/14/21 Version 66 of the dataset.
+06/13/21 Version 66 of the dataset.
 We have reached the 1.1 billion tweets milestone.
 Daily data has been added for 6/12, 6/11, and 6/10.

 06/10/21 Daily data (under the /dailies/ folder) has been added for 6/09 and 6/08, note that some tweets will bleed into the following day due to different timezones captured.